wsharp07/thesharptraveler.com/thesharptraveler.com/content/en/blog/2023/technology-update-communication/index.md

 Unfortunately, if you just cancel your service, without transferring to another carrier, you will lose your number.
 Since your number is tied to many things, including Multifactor Authentication (MFA), keeping control of your number is essential.

 How did I keep my number?
-Quite simply, [Google Voice.](https://voice.google.com/about) Using their service you can port your number.
+Quite simply, [Google Voice.](https://voice.google.com/about) Using their service you can port your number for a small fee of $20.
 The porting process requires an account number and Port Out PIN (which you can get from your carrier).
-Porting takes 24-48 hours and when completed your number will be registered on Google Voice, and your service with the carrier you ported from will be canceled.
+Porting takes on average 24-48 hours and when completed your number will be registered on Google Voice, and your service with the carrier you ported from will be canceled.

 The beauty of Google Voice is that you can continue to use your phone number to receive text messages and make voice calls while overseas.
 This made it a seamless experience when traveling.